 With these helpful tips and ideas for water heater repair, you can fix several frequently occurring problems quickly.
 That means, no ice-cold showers on Monday mornings, and enough hot water in the faucets to flush your worries away.

-Identify Your Heater
+Identify Your Water Heater

 Is it powered by electricity?
 Does it run on gas or oil?